escapewindow/mozsf2018/try_staging.md

 In my mind, we need to be able to run concurrent staging releases on Try before we're done with this project.

+When we finish implementing this, we should be able to support `n` concurrent staging releases on Try.

 ### The problem

 Currently, staging releases rely on the state of the bouncer, balrog, and shipit staging servers, as well as the staging S3 bucket; concurrent staging releases cause bustage.